eteq/astropysics/docs/index.rst

 :Author: Erik Tollerud

 This document currently just describes the raw API for astropysics.
-Examples and prettification like are on the todo list.
+Examples and prettification of various sorts are on the todo list.

 .. toctree::
    :maxdepth: 2